Caldwell First Nation: Land claim

-In May 1790, representatives of certain Ottawa (Odawa), Chippewa (Ojibwa), Pottawatomi (Bodéwadmi) people and the Huron (Wendat) surrendered a large tract of land in southwestern Ontario, including Point Pelee.
+In May 1790, representatives of certain Odawa, Ojibwa, Potawatomi, and Huron (Wendat) surrendered a large tract of land in southwestern Ontario, including Point Pelee.
 However, the Caldwell First Nation neither signed nor benefited from that treaty.
-The Crown did not realize this and it was publicly acknowledged by the Department of Indian and Northern Affairs Canada.
+The Crown did not realize this, and it was publicly acknowledged by the Department of Indian and Northern Affairs Canada.
 Caldwell First Nation Council members settled the land claim that had been outstanding for more than 220 years.

-The Caldwell First Nation is the only federally recognized Indian band in southern Ontario without a reserve land of its own.
-The Nation is working towards establishing a reserve, which will finally give members the land base.
+For decades, the Caldwell First Nation was the only federally recognized First Nation in southern Ontario without a reserve land of its own.
+The Nation has been working towards establishing a reserve, which will finally give members the land base.
+In November 2020, the Caldwell First Nation took possession of an 80-hectare property in Leamington, Ontario, for a reserve.
+They also opened a gas station in April 2023.